What is ABA Therapy? A Complete Guide for Parents

 Getting Started with ABA

-If you are ready to explore ABA for your family, here is the typical path:
+If you are ready to explore ABA for your family, here is the typical path.
+You may also want to explore our guide on how to choose a center-based ABA program:

 1. Diagnosis: Obtain a medical diagnosis of Autism Spectrum Disorder (ASD).